thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 # Scenario 2)

-- Distribution switch SW3 has a failure downstream towards access switch SW7, trunk is in down - no connectivity.
+- A downstream link failure was observed between distribution switch SW3 and access switch SW7, resulting in loss of connectivity on the trunk.

-- Failover testing was performed by manually shutting down a primary link between switches SW3 and SW7.
+- Failover testing was performed by manually shutting down the primary link between SW3 and SW7.

 <br>